saucelabs/sauce-school/codelabs/Module3_Quickstart.md

     *   `accessKey` is generated (and can be regenerated) in your user settings in Sauce Labs

-### Add Controls to Switch the `host`
+### Switch the `host` in `BaseTest.java`
-Now that you have the variables you will you for your capabilities, you want to create `switch` statement with two different cases that you can use: one for running tests on you local machine, and one for running tests on Sauce Labs.\
+Now that you have the variables you will you for your capabilities, you want to create `switch` statement with two different cases that you can use: one for running tests on you local machine, and one for running tests on Sauce Labs.

 In the `BaseTest.java` class, within the `before()` method, add a `switch()` method with two different host options: